 - Members of a visiting force and associated crew members.

 Travelling to the country with a New Zealand eTA for citizens of visa waiver countries is simple.
-The process saves the hassle of going to an embassy or consulate to obtain a visa.
-All applicants need to meet the basic NZ eTA requirements and complete the online application.
+The process saves visitors the hassle of going to an embassy or consulate to obtain a visa.
+All applicants need to meet the basic NZeTA requirements and complete the online application prior to their departure.